Dashwood Strettell: Career

 Following schooling at Wellington College and the Royal Military College, Sandhurst, Strettell was commissioned as a second lieutenant on the unattached list on 20 January 1900 "with a view to [his] appointment on the Indian Staff Corps".
-On 22 April 1901, he entered the Indian Staff Corps with the same rank, before being transferred to the Indian Army and promoted to Lieutenant the following May.
+Posted to the Bengal Command three months later, he was formally transferred to the Indian Staff Corps in april 1901, before promotion to lieutenant the following May.
 He served with the 13th Rajputs in 1901 and the 3rd Punjab Cavalry in 1902 during the Waziristan Campaign of 1901–1902.
 Promotion to the rank of captain on 20 January 1909 was followed by service in the Burma Military Police, during which time he took part in the Nmai-Hka Expedition between 1912 and 1913.
 He was awarded the King's Police Medal for this service in the 1914 New Year Honours.

 Strettell fought in World War I. He was based in England when the war began and so raised the service squadron of the 6th Dragoons, which he commanded as a temporary major between October 1914 and June 1915 and was made a full major on the first day of September 1915.
 The following February, he was posted to Mesopotamia; he served as a brigade major in the 7th Indian Cavalry Brigade between December 1917 and April 1919, a deputy assistant quarter master general in India between June and November 1919, and a general staff officer in India between December 1919 and September 1920.
 Strettell was then appointed brigade major in the Egyptian Expeditionary Force, but relinquished his post in December 1921.
 Having been a brevet lieutenant-colonel since 3 June 1919, he was appointed to the full rank on 25 April 1924 and a colonel on 1 November of that year (with seniority to the previous June).